skotak2/academic-kickstart/content/project/Machine_Translation/index.md

 ---
 title: English to Telugu Translator
-summary: REST API to convert Kannada sentences to English using Seq2Seq model.
+summary: REST API to convert Kannada sentences to English using Seq2Seq Nueral Network model.
 Deployed the transalation model on Google Cloud using cloud functions.
+The transaltion model is implemented using PyTorch.
 tags:
 - NLP
 - Deep Learning